Case Studies

 In the New York Metropolitan Area, from Manhattan’s West Side to Brooklyn Heights to Long Island's East End and several communities in-between, helicopter noise remains a major source of irritation and annoyance for residents, community groups and their elected representatives.
 Many are proposing further restrictions, increased regulation, new flight paths, even elimination -- anything to solve this growing quality of life issue.
 Voluntary measures already undertaken by the Eastern Region Helicopter Council, (ERHC), the Federal Aviation Administration, local airport management and elected officials have provided relief to many, yet the call remains for further action.

 Answers to these seemingly simple, but actually complex, critical questions are being found by the Eastern Region Helicopter Council through data collected and analyzed by PlaneNoise.
-As the leading helicopter trade organization in the Northeast, ERHC uses PlaneNoise data to guide ongoing development and implementation of fair and equitable comprehensive noise mitigation programs.
+As the leading helicopter trade organization in the Northeast US, ERHC uses PlaneNoise data to guide ongoing development and implementation of fair and equitable comprehensive noise mitigation programs.